ethereum/go-ethereum/content/docs/developers/geth-developer/disclosures.md

 ## Disclosed vulnerabilities

-On the Geth Github  can find a JSON-formatted list ([`vulnerabilities.json`](vulnerabilities.json)) of some of the known security-relevant vulnerabilities concerning Geth.
+There is a JSON-formatted list ([`vulnerabilities.json`](vulnerabilities.json)) of some of the known security-relevant vulnerabilities concerning Geth.

 As of version `1.9.25`, Geth has a built-in command to check whether it is affected by any publically disclosed vulnerability, using the command `geth version-check`.
 This command will fetch the latest json file (and the accompanying [signature-file](vulnerabilities.json.minisig), and cross-check the data against it's own version number.